 Worcester Cathedral during the English Civil War - 1642 to 1651

-Download a new city centre trail for the Battle of Worcester
+Download a free city centre trail for the Battle of Worcester

 The "Faithful City" of Worcester, due to its unwavering support and loyalty to the King, was one of the most harshly fought over, and most harshly punished, towns in England; the Cathedral suffered greatly from this over the course of the war.